 This is, arguably, the most important aspect of planning a backpacking trip.
 And with the modern-day convenience of the worldwide internet, there’s little excuse to skip it.
 Just go to your favorite search engine and do a simple keyword search on the hike you are looking at completing.

 This is, often, where I discover key planning details such as backcountry permit requirements, the location of established campsites along the route, time of year concerns, or even specific alerts issued by land managers (high bear presence, wildfire concerns, closed sections of trail, etc.).

-Hiking with an experienced friend, particularly on your first ever backpacking trip, is a great way to pick up skills.
+Hiking with an experienced friend, particularly on your first-ever backpacking trip, is a great way to pick up skills.
 You’ll be able to ask them questions and see, firsthand, how they handle common scenarios along the trail.
-Here are some tips to help smooth the coordination of a backpacking trip with a friend:
+Here are some tips to help smooth the coordination of a trip with a friend: